tengu-team/layer-flask/README.md

 # layer-flask
-This layer allows configuration for flask applications, with or without gunicorn and nginx deployment.
+This layer allows configuration for Flask applications, with or without gunicorn and nginx deployment.

 # Usage

 Include this layer in your`layer.yaml`

-The flask allows you to install dependencies for the flask application via wheelhouse.
 ```
 layer:flask
 ```
+The Flask layer allows you to install dependencies for the Flask application via wheelhouse.

 Example:

 ```python